• Namib Desert • Walvis Bay • Damaraland • Etosha National Park

 Daily between Jan - Oct

-Minimum 2 people traveling together.
-Single cost is based on travelling together with others.
-Expect an average of 5 -7 hours per journey on travelling days.
-Price on application for 2022 and cross-season itineraries.
+• Departures require a minimum of two people traveling together • Single cost is based on travelling together with others • Expect an average of 5-7 hours per journey on travelling days • Please request a quote for Nov/Dec and cross-season itineraries